CafeTools/cafetools.github.io/ScreenRecorder/README.md

 ## How to use for automatic recording?
+- Install World of Warcraft add-on
+- If you installed the add-on while World of Warcraft is already running, enter the /reload command.
 - Just run Screen Recorder before play game.
 - No need to press any buttons.